termit1994/1mmortal-spoofer/README.md

 E
 R6:Siege
 Unturne
 Easy A
 A
 SCU
-Dead by Dayligh
+Dead by Daylig
 Enlisted
 Fortnit